jamesche75/Linux-Boot-Camp/Modules/Module 4 - Advanced Docker/Module 4 - Advanced Docker.md

 Keep in mind that Docker containers are temporary entities.
 If you copy a file into a container, the file that you copied into it will be gone if the container is recreated.
 See **Container Lifecycle Considerations** later in this module for more information.

 > **Note:** If you see a "permission denied" error when running ``docker cp``, it's likely because you don't have permissions on the client.
 Try running ``sudo docker cp`` instead.

-### ``docker attach``

-When you use ``docker run`` without the ``-d`` option, you won't be returned to a command prompt once the container starts.
-Instead, your command prompt will remain attached to the container, and you'll see STDIN/STDOUT/STDERR streams inside of your terminal window.
-This can be quite helpful when you're troubleshooting a container.

-If you did use ``-d`` when you started the container, you can still attach to the container and see STDIN/STDOUT/STDERR by using ``docker attach``.
-To attach to a running container named webapp_php, you would use the following command.

-``docker attach webapp_php``

-> **Note:** ``docker attach`` shows you the streams from the process that was executed with ENTRYPOINT or CMD.

-You can press Ctrl+C to return to a command prompt, but doing so will stop the container.
-Docker documentation states that you can press Ctrl+P+Q to detach and leave the container running, but that actually won't work unless the container was created via ``docker run -it``.

 # Multi-Container Deployments